ubclaunchpad/sleuth/.github/CONTRIBUTING.md

 ## Repository Structure
 Source code will be organized into three main folders within the Sleuth repository:

-### sleuth_frontend
-This is where all the client-side code will live.
-File and directory structure under this folder will be governed by React conventions.

 ### sleuth_backend
 This is where all the server-side code will live.
 File and direcotry structure under this folder will be largely governed by Django conventions.